slatedocs/slate/source/includes/_feature-deriving.md

 available weight variables are shared by all; you may not create private weights.
-To create a weight variable, POST a JSON variable definition to the variables catalog describing the properties of the weight variable, with an "derivation" member indicating to use the "rake" function, which takes a "targets" argument containing an array of Crunch Tables of targets:
+To create a weight variable, POST a JSON variable definition to the variables catalog describing the properties of the weight variable, with an "derivation" member indicating to use the "rake" function, which takes arguments containing an array of variable targets:

 ```shell
 POST /api/datasets/{datasetid}/variables/ HTTP/1.1